cosibot/cosibot-international/bot/languages/en/data/nlu.md

 ## intent:covid_situation_infected
 - Active cases in [Republic of the Sudan]{"entity": "country_code", "value": "SD"}.
+- Cases in [Malta]{"entity": "country_code", "value": "MT"}
 - How many active cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
 - How many active cases in the [Kingdom of Bahrain]{"entity": "country_code", "value": "BH"}?
 - How many active cases of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?
+- How many cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
+- How many cases are registered in [Syktyvkar]{"entity": "geography", "value": "town"}
-- How many cases in
+- How many cases are registered in [Zurich]{"entity": "geography", "value": "town"} so far?
 - How many cases in [Großherzogtum Luxemburg]{"entity": "country_code", "value": "LU"}
+- How many cases in the [Kingdom of Bahrain]{"entity": "country_code", "value": "BH"}?
+- How many cases of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?
 - How many coronavirus case are in [Ilhas Geórgia do Sul e Sanduíche do Sul]{"entity": "country_code", "value": "GS"}
 - How many infected are in [The Western Kingdom]{"entity": "country_code", "value": "MA"}?
 - How many infected in the [Japan]{"entity": "country_code", "value": "JP"}?
 - How many infected in the [Repiblik D Ayiti]{"entity": "country_code", "value": "HT"}?
+- How many people are infected in [Pākistān]{"entity": "country_code", "value": "PK"}?
 - How many people are infected in [Rephaboliki ya Afrika Borwa]{"entity": "country_code", "value": "ZA"} to this date?
-- How many people are infected in [Pākistān]{"entity": "country_code", "value": "PK"}?
 - How many people are with covid in [République du Rwanda]{"entity": "country_code", "value": "RW"}
+- how many positive cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
 - how many positive cases do we have in [Principado dos Vales de Andorra]{"entity": "country_code", "value": "AD"}
-- how many positive cases are in [Česko]{"entity": "country_code", "value": "CZ"}?
 - how many positive cases of covid in [Guernesei]{"entity": "country_code", "value": "GG"}?
+- Number of infected in [Saudi Arabia]{"entity": "country_code", "value": "SA"}
+- What is the number of covid 19 cases in [Malta]{"entity": "country_code", "value": "MT"}
+- What is the number of covid 19 cases in the [Kingdom of Thailand]{"entity": "country_code", "value": "TH"}

 ## intent:covid_situation_infected_critical
 - Critical cases in [Tshād]{"entity": "country_code", "value": "TD"}.